tango-controls/rfc/8/README.md

 * A Device Server represents the process which manages one or several Devices

-* A Device Server SHALL managed at least one Device.
+* A Device Server SHALL manage at least one Device.

 * A Device Server MAY manage Devices belonging to different Classes